What Is a Marketing Analyst? And How to Become One

 Business

-Whether you’re in a related position and hoping to make the switch to marketing analysis or just getting started in your career, gain the technical skills you'll need with the Google Digital Marketing & E-commerce Professional Certificate at Coursera.
+Whether you’re in a related position and hoping to switch to marketing analysis or just getting started in your career, gain the technical skills you'll need with the Google Digital Marketing and E-commerce Professional Certificate.
 Learn from industry leaders and practise with industry-relevant projects, all at your own pace.

 Editorial Team